Access epidemiological delay distributions

 However, early in an epidemic, modelling efforts can be delayed by the lack of a centralised resource that summarises input parameters for the disease of interest (Nash et al., 2023).
 Projects like {epiparameter} and {epireview} are building online catalogues following literature synthesis protocols that can help parametrise models by easily accessing a comprenhensive library of previously estimated epidemiological parameters from past outbreaks.

-To exemplify how to use the {epiparameter} R package in your analysis pipeline, our goal in this episode will be to choose one specific set of epidemiological parameters from the literature, instead of copying-and-pasting them by hand, to plug them into an EpiNow2 analysis workflow.
+To exemplify how to use the {epiparameter} R package in your analysis pipeline, our goal in this episode will be to access one specific set of epidemiological parameters from the literature, instead of copying-and-pasting them by hand, to plug them into an EpiNow2 analysis workflow.

 Let’s start loading the {epiparameter} package.
 We’ll use the pipe %>% to connect some of their functions, some tibble and dplyr functions, so let’s also call to the tidyverse package: